reactivesw/DevProc/k8s/create_k8s_cluster_aws.md

 ```

 # 4. Tips
-To check the cluster configuration, especially the username and password to access dashboard and Kibana, run the command `kubectl cluster-info`.
+To check the cluster configurations, especially the username and password to access dashboard and Kibana, run the command `kubectl config view`.

+To see the current cluster info, run `kubectl cluster-info`.

+To share cluster access, see http://kubernetes.io/docs/user-guide/sharing-clusters/.
+After run `cluster/kube-up.sh`, copy `$HOME/.kube/config` to a folder in sharing machine,  there are three options to share the access credentials:
+* Option 1: copy to the default location: `mv /path/to/.kube/config $HOME/.kube/config`
+* Option 2: copy to working directory (from which kubectl is run): `mv /path/to/.kube/config $PWD`
+* Option 3: manually pass kubeconfig location to kubectl: via environment variable `export KUBECONFIG=/path/to/.kube/config` or via commandline flag `kubectl ... --kubeconfig=/path/to/.kube/config`.

-Too see all cluster info, run `kubectl config view`.
-To remove entries of deleted clusters, use `kubectl config unset` to delete entries in clusters, contexts and users.
+To switch to a different cluster context, run `kubectl config set current-context {context-name}`

+To remove dated entries of deleted clusters by other users, use `kubectl config unset` to delete entries in clusters, contexts and users.
 For example:
 ```sh
 kubectl config unset clusters:cluster-name kubectl config unset contexts:context-name